The Andrew W. Mellon Fellowship of Scholars in Critical Bibliography

 To foster a community of scholarship for critical bibliography, $1,500 of additional funds will be made available to fellows who wish to organize research trips to collections other than the ones visited during the bibliographical field schools, including international collections, in collaboration with other fellows in the program.
 Fellows will be granted funds to support travel and lodging for their research trip.

-- doctoral candidates (i.e., graduate students who had completed their qualifying exams),
+- doctoral candidates (i.e., graduate students who have completed their qualifying exams),

 - postdoctoral fellows, or